wuzhengy/TAU/Core Design Principles.md

 * libTAU, we use blockchain time to arrange planned communications paire between nodes, in each time, each nodes will know exactly what nodes to talk to. when communication starts, bothsides will have to provide data to each other. this is probabaly the most important thing in libTAU blockchain data exchange.
 * libTAU will use 6 blocks hash prior and include the immutable point to decide peers for unchoke.

+### voting the consensus point
+Each node will collect voting from all peers through choking communication.
+One of the 6 choking peers are randomly select from state database.
+The voting is collecting opinions of top 21 higher staker it encounters, the simple majority wins the consenus point.
+Anything prior to the consensus point is considerred legit and do not need verification.
+These blocks will enter state db without math checking.
+Each node software can decide own voting strategy, it is a very individual thing for nodes.
+The variety of such strategy can increase the resistence of attacking.
+The choking communication serve a good base for such voting, since 5 of the 6 time stamp related nodes are suppose to do two way.
+1 of the random nodes is only collection information only, kind of one way voting any way.